 Back in 2011, Gartner predicted that at least 25% of all business applications will be built by citizen developers.
-The emergence of the non-technical business developers also called as citizen developers, is real now.
+The emergence of the non-technical business developers also called citizen developers is real now.
 Gartner defines a citizen developer as “A user who creates new business applications for consumption by others using development and run-time environments sanctioned by corporate IT.”.

 One of the primary reasons for the coming-of-age of the citizen developers is the emergence of modern low-code platforms.
 Low-Code platforms like Wavemaker bring in a new zeal for the citizen developers where they can use visual app-building approaches, 1-click deployments, and DIY app maintenance to quickly create an app from an idea.

 Is Gartner’s BiModal-IT, a solution for ushering in the Citizen Developer movement?
-The answer would be Yes and No. BiModal-IT is a high-level methodology that is to employed by enterprises and propagates the creation and operation of 2 distinct teams to tackle the issues of renovate and innovate.
+The answer would be Yes and No. BiModal-IT is a high-level methodology that is to be employed by enterprises and propagates the creation and operation of 2 distinct teams to tackle the issues of renovation and innovation.
 Citizen developers can be employed in both teams, more so in Innovate teams.

 BiModal-IT doesn’t specifically get into the intricacies of how exactly the citizen developers can be empowered.
 Gartner though gets into those details in another publication specifically targeting the citizen developers.
 There it talks about how Citizen developers can contribute to enterprise innovation(mode 2 of BiModal-IT), how they need separate special infrastructure and tools (like low-code platforms) to get empowered.

 2-pass development is a new methodology proposed by WaveMaker, specifically targeted at using a low-code platform in the most optimized manner to completely leverage the omnipresent citizen developers in an enterprise to usher an era of enterprise innovation.

 2-pass development methodology, as it says, includes two development passes: